Mario Balotelli celebrates bicycle kick goal for Marseille against Saint-Etienne on Instagram | Goal.com

 Mario Balotelli scores a bicycle kick and celebrates with his team-mates on Instagram live 😂📱 pic.twitter.com/ZHOk82uZSy— Goal (@goal) March 3, 2019

-Balotelli is known for his out-of-the-ordinary celebrations, with his T-shirt celebration in a Manchester derby back in October 2011 often remembered.
+Balotelli is known for his out-of-the-ordinary celebrations, with his T-shirt display in a Manchester derby back in October 2011 often remembered.

 The striker scored for Manchester City against the Red Devils at the time and lifted his shirt to show a "Why always me?" message on his underlayer.